numenta/htmpapers/README.md

 Here is the current list of published papers:

+### [Why Does the Neocortex Have Layers and Columns, A Theory of Learning the 3D Structure of the World  • Jeff Hawkins, Subutai Ahmad & Yuwei Cui • Neuroscience • Preprint of journal submission • 2017/07/12][10]
+This paper proposes a network model composed of columns and layers that performs robust object learning and recognition.
+The model introduces a new feature to cortical columns, location information, which is represented relative to the object being sensed.
+Pairing sensory features with locations is a requirement for modeling objects and therefore must occur somewhere in the neocortex.
+We propose it occurs in every column in every region.
+> [Sources][10_src]
+---
 ### [Why Neurons Have Thousands of Synapses, A Theory of Sequence Memory in Neocortex • Jeff Hawkins & Subutai Ahmad • Neuroscience • Published in Frontiers in Neural Circuits Journal • 2016/03/30][9]
 Foundational paper describing core HTM theory for sequence memory and its relationship to the neocortex.
 Written with a neuroscience perspective, the paper explains why neurons need so many synapses and how networks of neurons can form a powerful sequence learning mechanism.
 > [Sources][9_src]